Supearnesh/ml-dog-cnn/capstone_report.md

 ![Precision and Recall](https://raw.githubusercontent.com/Supearnesh/ml-dog-cnn/master/img/precision_recall_calc.png)

 While this performance of the model is not particularly extraordinary, it is sufficient for the purposes of this project.
-While the model is adequate for it's purposes, it can be improved by spending more time to perform some additional tuning that is documented earlier in the report.
+While the model is adequate for its purposes, it can be improved by spending more time to perform some additional tuning that is documented earlier in the report.
 The results from this evaluation can be trusted as the data used for evaluation is data that was unseen by the model during testing.
 The final model was also thoroughly evaluated on how well the model generalizes to unseen data during training, since a validation set was being used at every training epoch to determine how well the model was performing.